-The closing quotation mark in this sample text is a trailing hanging character
+The punctuation characters in this sample text are trailing hanging characters.

 You can create custom hanging character classes and hanging character sets, or you can use the default classes and sets that come with the software.
 A hanging character class is a group of characters that should always hang outside the margin or indent inside the margin by the same percentage.
 A hanging character set is a group of hanging character classes.
 You can use a hanging character set to apply one or several hanging character classes to paragraphs.